shinyay/getting-started-with-multi-agent-java-app/README-Microsoft-Tools-Products.md

 ## Semantic Kernel

-Semantic Kernel is an open-source framework that integrates AI services like Azure OpenAI with conventional programming languages.
+Semantic Kernel is an open-source framework developed by Microsoft that integrates AI services like Azure OpenAI with conventional programming languages.
 In this project, it serves as the orchestration layer that:
 - Enables the creation and management of AI agents
 - Connects natural language capabilities with programming primitives
 - Provides a plugin system for extending AI capabilities with traditional code